LukaLmelias/gallery/README.md

 feel free to check it on this link : https://gallery-un7s.onrender.com (it is safe to click i promise 😄)

-Below is how the landing page appears:
+Below is a screenshot opf the landing page:

 ![image](https://github.com/LukaLmelias/gallery/assets/71344715/743eb1cb-9481-4218-80dd-a121cdbd77ae)